Bhoja Air Flight 213: Oversight failure

 First Officer Malik did not undergo the six-monthly simulator training, which was planned to be carried out in February 2012 for an automated flight deck.
 The training program was eventually "extended" by Bhoja Air for another two months and their request was granted by CAA.
 As such, he also was not familiar with the correct recovery procedure for an automated flight deck.

 As both the captain and the first officer were not trained on the automated flight deck of the Boeing 737-236A and the recovery procedures from wind shear condition and TAWS activation on said aircraft, the crew eventually made "fatal procedural mistakes".
-Due to the absence of such trainings, the captain sought refuge on the aircraft's automation to provide him a solution when he should have followed the recommended procedures from Boeing.
+Due to the absence of such training, the captain sought refuge from the aircraft's automation to provide him a solution when he should have followed the recommended procedures from Boeing.

 Multiple errors were discovered from Bhoja Air management and also from CAA officials.
 Several faults within the monitoring system and the training program of Bhoja Air potentially had enabled the crash.
 Bhoja Air had not provided the manual for the Boeing 737-200A, had not implemented any recommendations that had been given by the South African flight instructor, and had not established a monitoring system to track the cockpit crew's performance at organizational level.

 The CAA inspector, who was responsible for Bhoja Air, was qualified but did not have any experience on the Boeing 737-200 and therefore they could not conduct an observation on the automated flight deck training.
-The simulator training in South Africa was not monitored by said CAA official.
+The simulator training in South Africa was not monitored by the CAA official.
 Further errors were discovered within the regulations.
-As per the licensing circular that had been issued by CAA on year 2000, the CAA did not mandate a training for the automated flight deck of the Boeing 737-236A.
+As per the licensing circular that had been issued by CAA in 2000, the CAA did not mandate training for the automated flight deck of the Boeing 737-236A.

 Conclusion

 Civil Aviation Authority released the final investigation report comprising 78 pages on 21 January 2015.
-The report found that the primary causes of the accident include the ineffective management by the cockpit crew of the basic flight parameters such as airspeed, altitude, descent rate, attitude, as well as thrust management.
+The report found that the primary causes of the accident included the ineffective management by the cockpit crew of the basic flight parameters such as airspeed, altitude, descent rate, attitude, as well as thrust management.
 The report also found that the ineffective automated flight deck management in extreme adverse weather conditions by the cockpit crew caused the accident.

-The investigation found that ineffective flight deck management by the pilots in adverse weather conditions caused the accident.
 The pilots had inadequate flying experience, training and competence level in the aircraft.
 The inability of the CAA to ensure automated flight deck variance type training and monitoring requirements primarily due to incorrect information that had been provided by Bhoja Air was listed as one of the contributing factors to the crash.